guolisen/docs_code_project/adk_multi_agents/Building-Multi-Agent-Systems-with-Googles-ADK.md

 **Sources**
 This article is based on information from the official ADK documentation and related resources.
 For more details, refer to the [ADK Multi-Agent Systems page](https://google.github.io/adk-docs/agents/multi-agents/).

----

-### Notes on Mermaid Diagrams
-- **Rendering**: The Mermaid code blocks can be rendered into diagrams using tools like the Mermaid Live Editor or the Mermaid CLI.
-- **Platform Compatibility**: If publishing on platforms that do not support Mermaid directly (e.g., Medium), you can generate images from the Mermaid code and embed them in the article.